Today, you’re going to learn how to change negative beliefs and change your life.

 Being victimized doesn’t make you a victim.
 The action of being victimized is not the same as the way of thinking of yourself as a victim.

-In fact, “I’m a victim” mentality and consciousness is what continues to perpetuate the victimization and contributes to your not letting go of your suffering.
+In fact, “I’m a victim” consciousness is what continues to perpetuate the victimization and contributes to your not letting go of your suffering.

 #3.
 Use Mindfulness

 The more mindful you become, the more you can catch yourself when a limiting belief is triggered and change it.

 For instance, if you have a belief that you are “powerless,” notice each time you have that old habitual thinking.

 Take a deep breath to anchor your attention in the present moment.

 Consciously, bring to mind memories of times you felt powerful and in control and let those positive emotions fill your body.
 Use these as evidence for your powerfulness and affirm yourself by saying something like, “I am powerful, I am in control.”

 Do this whenever you encounter you notice your old habitual thinking until you convince your mind that you are indeed in control.
 Shift your attention from what you don’t want to what you want.

 #4.
 Challenge Your Limiting Beliefs